tinglabs/scAIDE/README.md

 </p>

 ### - Scalability
-This section will be updated soon.
 The time taken to cluster 1.3 million cells (with roughly 20,000 genes) is less than 30 minutes, using 7GB of memory.

 ## File Illustration
 - `sc_cluster`: Codes and results of clustering experiments using AIDE and RPH-kmeans.